It’s dog-eat-dog in the world of picture-based social media platforms.

 Similarly to the bunny filter, the koala face-augmenting software works thus.
 You get a pair of koala ears on top of your head and then a koala nose where your human nose is supposed to be.
 (The ears also raise in surprise if you open your mouth!
 The nose is just, sort of, there the entire time…)

 Ehh, sort of, though not to the same effect as with Snapchat’s filter.
-The thing is, Instagram’s selfie filter was designed for humans as its main working principle revolves around following your head around and watching for the moments you open your mouth.
-So, it’s highly questionable if this would work on pets to the same effect.
+The thing is, Instagram’s selfie filter was designed for humans as its main working principle.
+It revolves around following your head and watching for the moments you open your mouth.
+That doesn’t mean it can’t work on pets, just that you’ll have less success getting it to work with pets than with yourself.

 If you want a higher level of augmentation, we advise you get Snapchat’s version as there you can change the shape of your AND your pets’ head as well as make other adjustments you fancy!